KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 .. image:: quick_guide/ContactMap.png

-pyrexMD Contact Maps are designed to show native contacts and checks if bias contacts are native or non-native.
-This functionality can be either used to compare and validate used bias contacts or to compare two structures and show which contacts got newly formed and which broke up.
+`pyrexMD`'s Contact Maps are designed to show native contacts (grey) and checks if bias contacts are native (green) or non-native (red).
+This functionality can be either used to compare and validate used bias contacts or to compare two structures and show which contacts got newly formed (green) and which broke up (red).

     # check native contact distances via ContactMap
     NC, NC_dist, DM = con.get_NC_distances(folded, folded)